joaquincalbo/joaquincalbo.github.io/index.md

 <br>
 # Joaquín Calbo - Personal website

-*If you ask a stupid question to a computer, it will reply to you with a proportional stupid answer.*
+*If you ask a computer a stupid question, do not expect other than a proportionally stupid answer.*

 ![](/assets/images/main.jpg)